dibyendud-cdata/Klenty-API-Profile/SQL Queries - Klenty.md

 # SQL Queries:

-These document consists of all the queries needed to retrieve necessary data from the existing tables in **Klenty**
+This document consists of all the queries needed to retrieve necessary data from the existing tables in **Klenty**

 1. **Get Company Cadences** >>> Select * from CompanyCadences